 All organizations in Canada who collect, use or disclose “personal information” in the course of its business activities are required to comply with PIPEDA, except in those provinces which have enacted legislation that is substantially similar to PIPEDA.
-For the purposes of compliance, Red Cloud Securities Inc. has established rules and procedures in accordance with PIPEDA.
+For the purposes of compliance, Red Cloud Financial Services Inc. has established rules and procedures in accordance with PIPEDA.

 Part 1: Purpose and Policy